 What are Preppers Prepping For?

-Some people think we preppers are crazy, and, I get asked all the time what are preppers prepping for?
-Do they really think there’s going to be a zombie apocalypse?
-Although I doubt we will have a zombie apocalypse, an apocalypse could be one reason preppers prep, but most preppers are not just prepping for a SHTF scenario or a zombie apocalypse.
-Prepping is much much more than that.
+Some people think we preppers are intense, and I get asked all the time what we are preppers prepping for.
+Do they think there’s going to be a zombie apocalypse?
+Although I doubt we will have a zombie apocalypse, an apocalypse could be one reason preppers prep.
+However, most preppers are not just prepping for a disaster scenario or a zombie apocalypse.
+Prepping is much, much more than that.

 I’m not a doomsday prepper.
-I prepare for everyday problems, normal emergencies, and worldwide events, but what does that mean?
-In case you missed this post, Top 5 Emergency Preparedness Tips for the Elderly.
+I prepare for everyday problems, routine emergencies, and worldwide events, but what does that mean?
+In case you missed this post, here are the top five Emergency Preparedness Tips for Older People.

 Related: Common Misconceptions About Preppers